2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/cilogon.md

     You can check the [CILogon scopes section](https://www.cilogon.org/oidc#h.p_PEQXL8QUjsQm) to checkout available values for `username_claim`.
 This *cannot* be changed afterwards without manual migration of user names, so choose this carefully.
     ```

-## Other most common CILogon configurations across 2i2c hubs
+## Other common CILogon configurations across 2i2c hubs

 ### Authenticate using GitHub